Accesibble Frugality: Barcelona Trastos Map and Data

 There is more than one way to skin a cat

-Since I couldn’t find a complete map of Barcelona with the days of the week in which furniture/trastos is collected, I have compiled the data from the Ajuntament website and made my own maps.
+Since I couldn’t find a complete, up-to-date map of Barcelona with the days of the week in which furniture/trastos are collected, I compiled the data from the Ajuntament website and made my own maps.

 It is what it is

-And if you are reading this, they are now yours too.
+And if you are reading this, these maps are now yours too, and I hope you find something nice in the trash.

 barcelona_map_trastos